 - Your friendly colleagues: if you know someone with more experience than you, they might be able and willing to help you.

 - Stack Overflow: if your question hasn’t been answered before and is well crafted, chances are you will get an answer in less than 5 min.
 Remember to follow their guidelines on how to ask a good question.

 - Python mailing lists

-Jupyter Notebook and the Spyder IDE are great tools to code in and interact with Python with its large community it is easy to find help in the internet
+Jupyter Notebook and the Spyder IDE are great tools to code in and interact with Python.
+With the large Python community it is easy to find help in the internet.